Citadellle/Case_6/README.md

-This case have been done by Chirkov Sergey and Gordeev Mihail.
+This case have been done by Chirkov Sergey, Gordeev Mihail and Nezhinsky Dmitriy.